Individual Interdisciplinary Studies, Ph.D.

 The "home" department/unit counts this student as part of their complement for statistics purposes and would indicate them as "Individual Interdisciplinary Studies program" students.

-In addition to the minimum program requirements of the Faculty of Graduate Studies that are found in the Graduate Studies Regulations Section of this Calendar, please consult the Faculty of Graduate Studies website for Individual Interdisciplinary Studies program supplemental regulations.
+In addition to the minimum program requirements of the Faculty of Graduate Studies found in the Graduate Studies Regulations Section of this Calendar, please consult the Faculty of Graduate Studies website for Individual Interdisciplinary Studies program supplementary regulations.

 All Individual Interdisciplinary Studies program Doctoral students must complete 12 credit hours of coursework at the 7000 level and successfully complete the Ph.D.
 Candidacy Exam as well as a Doctoral Thesis.

 All students must complete the GRAD 7500.
-See 2.5 Mandatory Academic Integrity Course.
 Students newly admitted to a graduate program must successfully complete this course within the first term of registration, unless the course has been completed previously without more than one term span between degrees.

 All students must complete the GRAD 7300.
-See 2.6 Mandatory Research Integrity Online Course.
 Students must successfully complete this course within the first year of study or prior to applying to any ethics boards which are appropriate to the student’s research.

 Expected Time to Graduate: 4 years.

-Individual departments/units may have specific requirements above and beyond those of the Faculty of Graduate Studies; students should consult department/unit supplemental regulations for these specific regulations on the Faculty of Graduate Studies website at:
+Individual units may require specific requirements above and beyond those of the Faculty of Graduate Studies, and students should consult unit supplementary regulations for these specific regulations.